Fred Pugsley: Personal life

 Pugsley was born in an Anglo-Burmese family in British controlled Burma.
-In his childhood days, he choose football as his love and later joined a local Rangoon-based amateur club during the late 1930s.
+In his childhood days, he chose football as his love and later joined a local Rangoon-based amateur club during the late 1930s.

 At the beginning of the Second World War, Burma was still a British colony from 1939 to 1942 and was attacked by the Japanese forces simultaneously.
-Pugsley faced tremendous helplessness in his homeland before moving to a neighbouring country India in 1942.
+Pugsley faced tremendous helplessness in his homeland before moving to neighbouring country India in 1942.

 It was not an easy journey.
-The refugees had to travel for almost 500 kilometers entirely on foot, through dense forests, over mountains and across rivers.
+The refugees had to travel for almost 500 kilometres entirely on foot, through dense forests, over mountains and across rivers.
 Several of them perished on the way and many of the ones who survived were injured or seriously ill.
-Pugsley and his family survived, but were essentially in a land which was foreign to them; they had never visited India before and didn't know anyone here and had no job to feed themselves.
+Pugsley and his family survived, but were essentially in a land which was foreign to them; they had never visited India before and didn't know anybody there and had no jobs to feed themselves.

-Luckily for Pugsley, his reputation as a footballer earned him a job in Burnpur at the Indian Iron and Steel Company, which was majorly owned by Sir Birendranath Mookerjee, who later became president of East Bengal's arch-rival Mohun Bagan Club.
+Luckily for Pugsley, his reputation as a footballer earned him a job in Burnpur at the Indian Iron and Steel Company, which was majority-owned by Sir Birendranath Mookerjee, who later became president of East Bengal's arch-rival Mohun Bagan Club.

 Pugsley returned to Burma in 1946 with his family after the war.
 He also worked as an employee in Rangoon Customs.
 He died in 1958.